 The following example adds a comment to a ticket in Zendesk Support using the tickets API.

-Before trying out the script, change the value of the id variable and replace the following placeholders: your_subdomain, your_email_address, and your_password.
 To learn how the script works, see the inline comments as well as the explanations that follow.

-import jsonimport requests
+import jsonimport requestsimport os

-# Ticket to updateid = '103'body = 'Thanks for choosing Acme Jet Motors.'
+# Ticket to updateticket_id = '13'body = 'Thanks for choosing Acme Jet Motors.'

-# Package the data in a dictionary matching the expected JSONdata = { 'ticket': { 'comment': { 'body': body } } }
+# Package the data in a dictionary matching the expected JSONdata = {'ticket': {'comment': {'body': body}}}

 # Encode the data to create a JSON payloadpayload = json.dumps(data)

-# Report successprint('Successfully added comment to ticket #{}'.format(id))
+# Report successprint(f'Successfully added comment to ticket #{ticket_id}')

 Save the script in a folder, use the command line to navigate to the folder, and run the script from the command line.
 Example: